-If your rifle scope features an adjustable objective (AO), you won’t need to perform anything on it because it already can adjust its focus on distance.
-However, you may not have sufficient wherewithal to afford such scopes.
+If your rifle scope features an adjustable objective (AO), you won’t need to perform anything on it because it has the ability to make parallax adjustment.

-Adjusting parallax on non-AO scope is not exactly nuclear science.
+Adjusting parallax on non-AO scope aka fixed objective scope is not exactly nuclear science.
 A few simple steps will get the job done.
 Nevertheless, you will need to be extra careful to avoid wrecking the scope in the process.

 Image Via Flickr CC: Jun Wang

 If you have a fixed scope, you will discover that you have one parallax-free distance due to its single power setting.
 Now, this is what you wish to change, don’t you?

 If you are on a tight budget, you may go for a variable low power scope or a cheaper version of a fixed power scope.
 Most of these scopes have no adjustable objective knobs to enable parallax adjustment.

 Well, I’m sure that you have a different range in mind other than the factory settings on your rifle scope.
 Here is how to do it.